5 Whitehat Link Building Techniques to Start Now

 I could write a post about each of these tips.
 In fact, I might.
 But, the above list is not comprehensive.
 This will literally get you started – dip your toe in if you will.
 To be competitive, you need to get backlinks every single month from high-quality domains to build up your own domain authority.
 You need to build trust with Google.
 Your backlinks must use the right anchor text.
 They must be relevant and timely.
 And you want to focus on links people can use.

 Overwhelmed?
-Take a minute and call our SEO marketing company and let’s chat about whitehat link building techniques for your company: (888) 530-2935.
-While most of my team is in Austin or Frisco, Texas, I am in Nashville.
+Take a minute and call our SEO marketing company and chat with me about whitehat link building techniques for your company: (888) 530-2935.
+While most of my creative team is in Austin or Frisco, TX, I am in Nashville.
 So, if you’re near one of our offices, stop by and chat in-person, too – once/if the world gets back to normal.